forntoh/LcdMenu/docs/source/overview/widgets/widget-range.rst

 .. note::

     The referenced variable (``selectedTemperature``) must remain valid for the widget’s lifetime to ensure proper and predictable updates.
+    Invalidating the referenced variable (e.g., by going out of scope or being deleted) can lead to undefined behavior.
+    Ensure that the variable's lifetime exceeds or matches the widget's lifetime to avoid such issues.

 For a complete example of using ``WIDGET_RANGE_REF``, see the :doc:`use by ref example </reference/samples/UseByRef>`.